NEWS and upcoming Events

 MaFLA's Annual Fall Conference offers something for everyone!
 Thursday Pre-Conference Six-Hour and Four-Hour Workshops, dozens of concurrent sessions, and numerous workshops and events, for language and pedagogy strands.

 MaFLA is now accepting proposals.
 Submit your proposal HERE.
+The new deadline for the proposals is April 18.

 Please, visit the MaFLA website for more information on the conference.